 What is Reddit?

 Reddit is currently one of the world’s largest online forums.
-The site’s message boards are divided into individual forums called “subreddits” where users discuss a particular theme or topic.
-While Reddit might not have as many active users as other social media platforms, the information shared by users can offer investigators valuable insight into their interests.
+The site is divided into forums devoted to specific themes or topics, each of which is labeled a “subreddit.”
+Reddit may have smaller numbers of active users than giants such as Facebook, but the information shared by users offers valuable insight into their interests.